geoext/geoext3-ws/src/first-steps/hello-openlayers.md

 </html>
 ```

-* Change `ol-example.html` to include both files in the `<head>`.
+* Change `ol-example.html` to include two files in the `<head>`.
 Use the below templates to include a CSS and a JavaScript file.
+The paths
+  should be relative to the HTML page e.g. "./lib/ol/ol.css"

 ```html
 <!-- include a CSS stylesheet -->